On Error Correction for Nonvolatile Processing-In-Memory: Abstract

 \section{Abstract}

-Processing in memory (PiM) represents a promising computing paradigm to enhance performance and/or energy efficiency of numerous emerging data-intensive applications.
-PiM architectures directly inherit the reliability vulnerabilities of the underlying memory substrates, where error correcting codes (ECC) can help, but they also are subject to errors due to the computation in place.
-Numerous well-established ECCs for memory exists, and are also considered in the PiM context, however, ignoring errors that occur throughout computation.
-In this paper we revisit the ECC design space for PiM, considering both memory and computation induced errors.
-Based on our findings, we propose an efficient error detection and correction pipeline and analyze the complex performance-area-coverage trade-off space, using three representative PiM technologies.
+Processing in memory (PiM) represents a promising computing paradigm to enhance performance of numerous data-intensive applications.
+Variants performing computing directly in emerging nonvolatile memories can deliver very high energy efficiency.
+PiM architectures directly inherit the vulnerabilities of the underlying memory substrates, but they also are subject to errors due to the computation in place.
+Numerous well-established error correcting codes (ECC) for memory exist, and are also considered in the PiM context, however, they typically ignore errors that occur throughout computation.
+In this paper we revisit the error correction design space for {nonvolatile} PiM, considering {\em both} storage/memory and computation-induced errors, surveying several self-checking and homomorphic approaches.
+We propose several solutions and analyze their complex performance-area-coverage trade-off, using three representative nonvolatile PiM technologies.
+All of these solutions guarantee single error correction for both, bulk bitwise computations and ordinary memory/storage errors.